John-Otago/PhD-Plus/README.md

 - [Optional] **From Strength to Strength: Finding Success, Happiness, and Deep Purpose in the Second Half of Life** (Arthur C. Brooks, 2022/2023, Portfolio/Penguin) || *Same here: quite basic and I’m a bit hesitant to include this book, but perhaps read Chapters 1-2.*

 ### 6.7 Be Mindful
-‘Mindfulness’ has become quite popular in the West, although mindful practices have long existed in many Eastern cultural and spiritual traditions.
-There’s a lot you can read in this area, from Thích Nhất Hạnh (who popularized the term ‘mindfulness’ and mindful meditation) to Eckhart Tolle (recommended above) and many more.
-Lots of these are essentially secular Buddhism, which offers a potential pathway if you want to deepen your mindful practices.
+‘Mindfulness’ has become ever popular in the West, although mindful practices have long existed in many Eastern cultural and spiritual traditions.
+There’s a lot you can read in this area, and many of what you can find today are essentially secular Buddhism (or other secularised or 'psychologised' spiritual practices).
+Mindful practices may offer some mental health benefits, and you can use them as a pathway to go deeper into the spiritual domain, although spiritual practices are perhaps beyond the scope of this project.

 ### 6.8 When Things Go Wrong
 - **The Reality Slap: How to Survive and Thrive When Life Hits Hard, 2nd ed.** (R Harris, 2021, Robinson) || *Optional if you have read the complete version of **The Happiness Trap, 2nd edition** – there are lots of overlaps between them.
 This may not be the best book out there on this topic, but it is at least a solid starting point.*